All Episodes

 I don't get that sick.

-Uh when I need to get sick, but I No, seriously, I've never been a vitamin guru.
+But I, no, seriously, I've never been a vitamin guru.

-I've I've uh people swallow these things left and right.
+People swallow these things left and right.

-Vitamins could make you sick, according to New Scientist Magazine.
+Vitamins could make you sick, according to New Scientist magazine.

-Well, it may be a lot of baloney, but what are we to believe?
+After all these years of you thinking, well, it may be a lot of baloney, but what are we to believe?

-There these are experts, Mr. Snurtley, experts.
+These are experts, Mr. Snerdley.

 Yeah.